AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 **Scenario 7: Search for all images except PNG**

-When you are unsure about the title or meta description of an asset, in that scenario, you can take help from various search filters to make your search more relevant.
+When you are unsure about the title or meta description of an asset, you can use various search filters to make your search more relevant.
 There are two methods to perform search using this scenario.
 Follow the steps below:

-**Method 1:** Go to search bar and type `images - jeep`.
+**Method 1:** Go to search bar and type `images - PNG`.
 All the image type assets appear but the asset with metadata jeep does not appear.

 **Method 2:** Go to search filters.
 Under [!UICONTROL File Type], expand [!UICONTROL Images] > select [!UICONTROL Web enabled] > deselect PNG.

 ![Search all images except jeep](assets/images-jeep.png)

-**Scenario 8: Looking for tags:jeep**
+**Scenario 8: Search for metadata tags with metadata jeep**

 You can capture a specific criteria using various search filters.
 Tag is a keyword that is assigned to an asset to make it identifiable among a large number of assets.
 For example, in this scenario, we are searching for assets with *jeep* tags in it.
 To do this, type `tags:jeep` in the search bar.
-Only tags that meet this criteria are listed in the search results.
+Only assets that meet this criteria are listed in the search results.

 ![Search using tags](assets/search-tags.png)

 **Scenario 9: Find similar match for red color car**

 While performing your search on AEM, you can filter your results by showing similar assets to the selected ones.
 You can use the **Find Similar** option to narrow down your search to the exact or similar match of the searched Asset.
+For example, you want to search for duplicate assets.
 To do this, follow the steps below:

 1. Search the asset as per your requirement.
 1. Hover over the asset > click ellipsis > select [!UICONTROL Find Similar].